JoshAaronLevy/levy-home/docs/01-migration-discovery.md

 # SwiftUI Migration Discovery

-This document captures the current Expo/React Native implementation in `levy-home-app` and turns it into a migration plan for rebuilding the product as an iOS-only native SwiftUI application in `levy-home`.
+This document captures the deprecated Expo/React Native implementation in `levy-home-app` and turns it into migration context for rebuilding the product as an iOS-only native SwiftUI application in `levy-home`.

-The React Native app should be treated as the product specification, not as a line-by-line implementation template.
-The SwiftUI rebuild should preserve user-facing behavior and backend contracts where they are useful, while replacing Expo-specific mobile plumbing with native iOS equivalents.
+The React Native app should be treated as a conceptual reference, not as the product specification or a line-by-line implementation template.
+It was not fully validated because of Expo issues.
+The SwiftUI rebuild should preserve useful product ideas and backend contract concepts where they still fit, while replacing Expo-specific mobile plumbing with native iOS equivalents.

+## Continuity Note

+This document is primarily an inventory of the existing Expo/React Native reference app and the original notification-first migration plan.
+It intentionally preserves the source app's current Home, Events, Settings, and Debug tab shape as historical context.

+The target product scope has since changed.
+Where this document's target-roadmap or SwiftUI-equivalent sections conflict with `docs/04-product-scope-update.md`, `docs/02-swiftui-architecture.md`, `docs/03-implementation-roadmap.md`, or `docs/05-project-continuity-review.md`, treat the newer documents as authoritative for implementation order and target IA.
+All new implementation work belongs in `levy-home` unless explicitly directed otherwise.

+Current superseded assumptions in this discovery document include:

+- Home as a mostly static status/copy screen.
+- Events as the primary dynamic product surface rather than supporting Activity history.
+- Settings as a primary tab.
+- Debug as a primary tab rather than build-gated Developer Tools.
+- Device controls and light/garage quick actions as entirely out of scope.

+These remain accurate descriptions of the current reference app, but they are not the revised SwiftUI target.

 ## 1. Executive Summary